 It was time to put the tires back on, and lower the jack a bit till the tires were snug to the ground.

 Bit by bit, he tightened up the lug nuts with the torque ratchet to 170 ft pound as high as it will go.
 After we drove it around to the front, the nice guy Travistino tightened them up to spec 500 ft pounds with his torque bar on air ratchet.
 Steve estimates it was about a two hour job to do both front brakes.
 We saved a LOT of money by doing it ourselves.

-Later on that summer, he did the two rear brake pads in our own back yard, they were the same price and same pads as the front brakes.
+Later on that summer, we did the two rear brake pads in our own back yard, they were close to the same price and are same exact pads as the front brakes.
 We ordered them from our local Napa dealer and got them in one day.